AaronTraas/D-D-Ios-Campaign/crossroad-ruins-puzzle/README.md

 python combo_puzzle_solution.py
 ```

-Unfortunately, the only dictionary word is "POTION"
+Unfortunately, out of the 6144 combinations, the only dictionary word is "POTION"